Anyone can rate a glass of wine or two, but more than 600? The author discovers there are some tips to the sips.

-[This year's 22 judges - among them wine experts and sommeliers with experience at the Ritz-Carlton Fort Lauderdale, The Breakers in Palm Beach, Chops Lobster Bar and Ortanique in Coral Gables, among others – will sit and sample all 600-plus wines Jan.
-20-21.
-All the wines will be paired with a gourmet meal prepared by chefs Dean Max, Angelo Elia, Norman Van Aken and Christina Machamer for the gala dinner on April 4, which benefits the Diabetes Research Institute and 4Pets Charities].
+[The 2015 judges - among them wine experts and sommeliers with experience at the Ritz-Carlton Fort Lauderdale, The Breakers in Palm Beach, Chops Lobster Bar and Ortanique in Coral Gables, among others – sat and sampled all 750-plus wines in January.
+All the wines will be paired with a gourmet meal for the gala dinner on April 24, which benefits Deliver the Dream, at the Seminole Hard Rock in Hollywood].

 Because of the judges, and their hard work, we will not have to worry what wines to drink with the meal.
 Even if it includes red cabbage.